 The story of the Yorkshire is the story of England.
 All through the early times, the fortunes of the hog was bound up with the forests of England.
 In those days, over vast areas, stood forests of oak and beech.
 From them came the timbers to build the ship that made England a great maritime power.
 From the forest of Hampshire came the timbers to build that Mayflower which carried the Pilgrim Fathers to New England.
 And what a wonderful storehouse of feeding stuffs in acorn and beech mast.
 There was enough, and more than enough, to fatten all the hogs for the killing season, which in those days was late Autumn and early Winter.

 By the beginning of the 16th Century hogs had become much more numerous.
 In towns the hog owners kept their hogs in sties and tended to their stock themselves.
-No longer did the swine herd lead them forth to feed abroad in the woods.
-In some towns it was the custom to clean out the sties once a week. since on Saturdays the hogs were allowed to run about the streets from noon ill evening.
+In some towns it was the custom to clean out the sties once a week on Saturdays on account of the hogs were allowed to run about the streets from noon ill evening.
 At times they must have been a bit of a nuisance, for King Henry VIII ordered all the inhabitants of Wimbledon to ring and yoke their hogs before the feast of St. Martin under penalty of 12 pence per hog, a stiff fine in those days.
-It seems appropriate that those hogs should have been in China, for the origin of roast pork, according to the legend, is of that land.

 In the 1770's a number of the Chinese hogs were brought to England.
 Sus indicus, which had stayed apart for all those centuries, was now to mingle its blood with that of sus scrofa.